Staycation Injury Claims

-It’s important that you speak with the booking company or representative about the incident and gain as much detail as possible of who to speak to about it.
+It’s important that you speak with the booking company or representative about the incident and gain as much detail as possible about who to speak to about it.
 Where possible, make sure you:

 - Ask that the incident be recorded in the accident book and request it is properly investigated

 - Request a copy of your medical documents in relation to your injury and treatment to take home to your own GP

 - Keep receipts of charges (if any are made)

 - Photograph your injuries

 - Photograph the location or cause of the incident if possible

 - Note the names and contact details of anyone who witnessed the incident

 If you have suffered a serious injury, the Health and Safety Executive (HSE) may become involved to ensure safety standards are being adhered to and to prevent the incident from reoccurring.
 The holiday provider should also begin its own investigation.